 Some ingredients in common cleaning supplies have been tied to chronic health problems such as cancer and reproductive abnormalities.
 Prolonged exposure to chemicals of concern over a lifetime can increase the risk of these disorders.
 Little is known about the dangers of many components of cleaners because the outdated regulatory system does not require safety testing.

 43- What will it take to clean up the cleaning products industry?

 Mandatory ingredient disclosure and chemical safety reform are critically important.
-Ingredient disclosure on product labels would empower consumers to choose safer cleaning ingredients and avoid harmful ones.
+Ingredient disclosure on product labels would empower consumers to choose healthier cleaning ingredients and avoid potentially harmful ones.
 Consumer demand can have a powerful impact on manufacturers, who often reformulate their products rather than disclose dangerous chemicals.
 Use your product choices to send a message!

-We can assure safer cleaning supplies and other consumer goods by reforming the federal Toxic Substances Control Act to require that chemicals undergo basic toxicity testing and meet health and safety requirements before they go on the market.
+We can assure healthier cleaning supplies and other consumer goods by reforming the federal Toxic Substances Control Act to require that chemicals undergo basic toxicity testing and meet health and safety requirements before they go on the market.

 44- How can I be part of the solution?